...

 Think of righteousness and joy as slices of bread in a sandwich, with peace as the slice of meat, slotted right in the middle.
 As we attain righteousness with God as a function of our salvation, we are then able to receive ‘abiding peace’ within our hearts and from that peace, joy bubbles forth from within us.
 Our peace is despite the circumstances.
 It’s not contingent upon outcomes because it’s a supernatural influence that comes from the indwelling presence of the Holy Spirit.
 I had recently gotten into the ‘molly grubs”, even though things seemed to be working out for good in my life, I had a heavy heart.
 I seemed to be in “endurance mode”, rather than appreciating the joy of life in the day to day.
 I had lost peace, and it was my fault, why?
 Because Jesus had already given peace to me, “27 Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.
 Let not your heart be troubled, neither let it be afraid” (John 14:27).
 Notice the onus is on us to steward the peace that Jesus bestowed; we are the ones who have the choice to let ourselves be ‘troubled’ or ‘afraid’.

 Let me ask you this friend, whose yoke are you wearing?
 Now if you are not familiar with the term yoke, let me explain.
 Back when I was a child growing up in Wales, I saw my grandfather place a yoke around two oxen which he used to old plow and break up the soil for potato planting.
 The yoke was literally, the wooden bar that allowed two (or more) draft animals to be coupled so that they might effectively work together.
 Now let me explain also the concept of synergy, while we’re on this topic.
 Did you know that one strong ox can pull 2000-3000 pounds of weight by itself?
 So, on that basis, with two oxen connected by the yoke, you would think that they could pull maybe 6000 pounds, right?
 Wrong, check this out, two oxen when yoked together can pull up to nearly 10,000 pounds in weight!
 That is the power of synergy and if you want to apply this yoking concept to your own life, you need to be yoked with Jesus, not the devil, so you can do ten times more.
-Check out what Jesus said in this passage, “28″ Come unto me, all ye that labour and are heavy laden, and I will give you rest.
+Check out what Jesus said in this passage, “28″ Come unto me, all ye that labor and are heavy laden, and I will give you rest.
 29 Take my yoke upon you and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 30 For my yoke is easy, and my burden is light” (Mt 11:28-30).

 But did you know that the yoke has also meant symbolically in biblical literature as a mark of slavery, often termed as ‘the yoke of bondage’.
 Friend, you are either a slave to Satan or a slave to Christ and there is no neutral ground.
 I’m so glad I’ve taken on Jesus’ yoke in my life because I can get so much more accomplished with his help, and I know I’m not doing it all by myself!
 Many times, in my own life and especially working in the corporate arena as an Engineer or consultant, I would sometimes throw my hands in the air, and say, “Lord this is too complicated for me, I know you have a simple solution, and you will show it to me.”
 As I walked away from the problem and allowed myself to get quiet and peaceful in my spirit, the solution would often rise up from within me and unlock the code to my 24-page spreadsheet!